ClairePalandri/ClairePalandri.github.io/_pages/home.md

 I received my Ph.D. from Columbia University’s program in [Sustainable Development](https://www.sipa.columbia.edu/academics/programs/phd-sustainable-development){:target="_blank"}, which cultivates an interdisciplinary approach to address the challenges of socio-ecological systems.

-I strive in my research to bring together the insights and methodological strengths of multiple disciplines to address such questions, and notably to study the **animal farming system**.
+I strive in my research to bring together the insights and methodological strengths of multiple disciplines to address such questions, and notably to study the animal farming system.
 I am deeply interested in the relation between humans and domesticated animals, and its position in the socio-ecological transition.
 My research relates to 2 areas:

-  - The diverse forms of animal farming, from artisanal to industrial, and the tradeoffs they entail;
+  - The diverse forms of **animal farming,** from artisanal to industrial, and the tradeoffs they entail;
-  - Bridging differences between the statistical approaches of disciplines whose collaboration is needed for such interdisciplinary questions.
+  - Bridging differences between the **statistical methods** of disciplines whose collaboration is needed for such interdisciplinary questions.